 Every year, we audit your program for quality.
 During these audits, we recommend appropriate adjustments and check to see if you’re still in compliance with the Affordable Care Act as well as other local, state, and federal laws.
 This helps your business avoid unnecessary penalties and possibly qualify for tax credit breaks.

-Large employers sometimes provide their workers with a choice among health insurance plans.
-Often the company will contribute 50% or more of the cost of premiums toward each type of coverage and let the worker decide which program makes sense for them.
+Often big corporations will contribute 50% or more of the cost of premiums toward each type of coverage and let the worker decide which program makes sense for them.
 For example, the employee may be able to choose between an HMO, PPO plan, and POS.
 Any of these may also be formulated as an HDHP/SO (high deductible health plan with savings option).

 The traditional indemnity (also known as fee-for-service) programs are less popular each year.
 For the company, this approach may allow them to satisfy the individual needs of their workforce, while for the employee, it allows better control over their budget and how they gain access to health care.